garnertb/template-action/README.md

 ### More complex example

-This example creates a summary issue with all issues created in the last week.
+This example creates a summary issue with all issues updated in the last week.

 ```yaml
 # Query recently updated issues